-See the Code of Practice for Revenue audit for details of penalty rates.
+See the Code of Practice for Revenue audit and other Compliance Interventions for details of penalty rates.

 Five year rule

 Even if this is not the first qualifying disclosure you have made, we will treat it as the first if:

-- you have not made a qualifying disclosure for the same tax type in the last five years
+- you have not made a qualifying disclosure for a liability covered by the same Taxes Act in the last five years

-- your previous disclosure related to a different tax type
+- your previous disclosure related to a tax covered by a different Taxes Act

-- your previous disclosure was in the ‘careless behaviour without significant consequence’ category.
+- your previous disclosure was in the ‘careless behaviour without significant consequences’ category.

-For more details of making a qualifying disclosure, see the Code of Practice for Revenue audit.
+For more details of making a qualifying disclosure, see the Code of Practice for Revenue audit and other Compliance Interventions.

 Next: Disclosure of foreign income and assets